fedighanmi/The-Effect-of-BatchNorm-on-NN/README.md

 # The-Effect-of-BatchNorm-on-NN

 This repository studies the effect of **Batch Normalization** on neural network training and performance using a **fixed neural network architecture**.
-The goal is to isolate and analyze the impact of BatchNorm by keeping all other components of the training pipeline unchanged.
+The goal is to isolate and analyze the impact of BatchNorm by keeping all other components of the training unchanged.

 ## Objective